 Can you meet the needs of goldfish and tropical fish in the same aquarium?
 Or is this just a recipe for disaster?

-Your betta is lonely, so you decide to add two goldfish to the aquarium to keep him company.
-Or maybe you already have a goldfish tank set up, and you’re planning to buy neon tetras to create a little more variety.
+Your betta is lonely, so you add two goldfish to keep him company.
+Or maybe you already have a goldfish tank set up, and you’re planning to buy neon tetras for a little more variety.

 But can goldfish and tropical fish really thrive together in one tank?

 After all, you don’t want to subject your goldfish to more stress than they can handle.
-Or worse, come home to find satisfied and bulging bellies but the rest of the tank mates nowhere to be seen!
+Or worse, come home to find satisfied and bulging bellies but no goldfish to be seen!

-For some people, their goldfish get along fine with tropical fish.
+For some pet owners, goldfish get along fine with tropical fish.
 Others have tried relentlessly to keep their goldfish in a tropical environment, only to discover fish go missing, torn fins, disease outbreaks, and a number of other problems – all problems that could have been prevented if their goldfish had their own separate tank.

 So what’s going on?